AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/game-consoles/nintendo.md

 Configure your game console to use a public AdGuard DNS server or configure it via linked IP:

-1. From the Home menu, select System Settings.
+1. From the home menu, select System Settings.
 1. Go to *Internet Settings* → *Connection Settings*.
 1. Select the connection file, then select *Change Settings*.
 1. Select *DNS*, then select *Set Up*.